aruna299/terraform/README.md

 Terraform generates a plan and prompts you for your approval before modifying your infrastructure.
 It also keeps track of your real infrastructure in a state file, which acts as a source of truth for your environment.
 Terraform uses the state file to determine the changes to make to your infrastructure so that it will match your configuration.

 -->Terraform configuration files are declarative, meaning that they describe the end state of your infrastructure.

 -->You do not need to write step-by-step instructions to create resources because Terraform handles the underlying logic.

 -->Terraform builds a resource graph to determine resource dependencies and creates or modifies non-dependent resources in parallel.
 This allows Terraform to provision resources efficiently.

+-->Terraform supports reusable configuration components called modules that define configurable collections of infrastructure, saving time and encouraging best practices.

+-->Since your configuration is written in a file, you can commit it to a Version Control System (VCS) and use HCP Terraform to efficiently manage Terraform workflows across teams.
+HCP Terraform runs Terraform in a consistent, reliable environment and provides secure access to shared state and secret data, role-based access controls, a private registry for sharing both modules and providers, and more.